 • Travel = temporary overseas trip (holiday, school tour, family visit).
 The solution is a proper consent letter + supporting documents.

-• Relocation = permanent/long-term move abroad with the child.
-This requires a court order after a best-interests assessment (schooling, family ties, contact with the left-behind parent, feasibility of contact across borders, etc.).
+• Relocation = a permanent or long-term move abroad with the child.
+If a guardian objects or required consent is unavailable, obtain a court order after a best-interests assessment of schooling, family ties, contact, practical feasibility and the risk of non-return.

 Read next: Relocating with children after divorce and Child Relocation.

-3) What documents do we carry at the airport?
+3) What documents may be required at the airport?

 • Child’s valid passport.